jeffswt/exponential-chaos/documentation/updates.md

 # Version History

+### 0.12.7.45 | 28/07/16
+ * Fixed server not accepting more clients if one of them disconnected for a considerably short time.
+ * Multi player mode is now **completely** playable.

 ### 0.12.7.43 | 28/07/16
  * Fixed respawn time irregularity.
  * Fixed clients would respawn immediately or never regardless of the time limit.